vercel/next.js/docs/api-reference/data-fetching/getInitialProps.md

 `getInitialProps` receives a single argument called `context`, it's an object with the following properties:

-- `pathname` - path section of URL
+- `pathname` - Current route.
+That is the path of the page in `/pages`
-- `query` - query string section of URL parsed as an object
+- `query` - Query string section of URL parsed as an object
 - `asPath` - `String` of the actual path (including the query) shown in the browser
 - `req` - HTTP request object (server only)
 - `res` - HTTP response object (server only)